St Clether Holy Well Chapel

 The holy well and chapel are privately owned, but the site is open to public access at any time.
 Occasional services are held at the chapel, and its location on a footpath makes it a popular stopping place for walkers.
 The location is idyllic, in a green valley with rocky outcroppings above, reached by a lovely walk from the nearby church.

 The chapel and holy well are reached by taking the signposted trail from the churchyard.
-There is a small parking area just outside the churhyard gates.
-The route goes through several gates, crosses open fiels with wonderful views over the Inny Valley, and reaches the chapel after roughly 1/3 mile.
+There is a small parking area just outside the churchyard gates.
+The route goes through several gates, crosses open fields with wonderful views over the Inny Valley, and reaches the chapel after roughly 1/3 mile.
 The going is fairly easy, though you will want good footwear, especially if the weather has been rainy.

 About St Clether Holy Well Chapel